Neinndall/DBDTools/README.md

 # DBDTools
-DBDTools is an application that can extract assets, rename the audio files and much more from the game Dead by Daylight.
+DBDTools is an application that can extract assets and rename wem audio files from the game Dead by Daylight.
 It might also works for other games.